Keyword

 This is a legacy product that is no longer supported.
 It may not meet current government standards.
 Canada3D is a digital elevation model (DEM) produced by the Canadian Forestry Service, Ontario region.
 The DEM consists of an ordered array of ground elevations providing coverage of the Canadian landmass.
 It has been derived from the cells of the Canadian Digital Elevation Data (CDED) at the 1:250 000 scale.
 Canada3D is available in two levels of detail: grids regularly spaced at 30 or 300 arc seconds.
 Canada3D 30 and 300 are recorded separately in ASCII format.
 The elevation values are expressed in metres with respect to mean sea level (MSL), in accordance with the North American Datum of 1983 (NAD83).

-In 2023, the Earth Observation Team of the Science and Technology Branch (STB) at Agriculture and Agri-Food Canada (AAFC) repeated the process of generating annual crop inventory digital maps using satellite imagery for all Canadian provinces, in support of a national crop inventory.
-This year we again produced a map of the agricultural regions in the Yukon Territory.
-A Decision Tree (DT) based methodology was applied using optical (Landsat-8, Landsat-9, Sentinel-2), and radar (RCM) based satellite images, and having a final spatial resolution of 30m.
-In conjunction with satellite acquisitions, ground-truth information was provided by: provincial crop insurance companies in Alberta, Saskatchewan, Manitoba, & Quebec; point observations from the PEI Department of Environment, Water and Climate Change; and data collection supported by our regional AAFC Research and Development Centres in St. John's, Kentville, Fredericton, Guelph, Summerland and Whitehorse.
-New this season, Forest Fire Perimeter Estimate polygons from Natural Resources Canada’s Canadian Forest Service were used to show burned areas of landcover.
-(Class - 60).
+In 2013, the Earth Observation Team of the Science and Technology Branch (STB) at Agriculture and Agri-Food Canada (AAFC) repeated the process of generating annual crop inventory digital maps using satellite imagery to for all of Canada, in support of a national crop inventory.
+A Decision Tree (DT) based methodology was applied using optical (Landsat-8) and radar (RADARSAT-2) based satellite images, and having a final spatial resolution of 30m.
+In conjunction with satellite acquisitions, ground-truth information was provided by provincial crop insurance companies and point observations from the BC Ministry of Agriculture and our regional AAFC colleagues.

 In 2009 the Earth Observation Team of the Science and Technology Branch (STB) at Agriculture and Agri-Food Canada (AAFC) began the process of generating annual crop inventory digital maps using satellite imagery.
 Focusing on the Prairie Provinces, a Decision Tree (DT) based methodology was applied using both optical (AWiFS, Landsat-5) and radar (RADARSAT-2) based satellite imagery, and having a final spatial resolution of 56m.
 Methods were also developed to enhance the optical classification with RADARSAT-2 imagery, addressing issues associated with cloud cover.
 In conjunction with satellite acquisitions, ground-truth information was provided by provincial crop insurance companies and point observations from our regional AAFC colleagues.
 The overall process for Crop Inventory Map includes: satellite data acquisition; field data acquisition for classification training and accuracy assessment; and, operational implementation of the classification methodology.
 The initial methodology was developed in partnership with AAFC Research Branch, and supported in part by the Canadian Space Agency.
 The long-term objective of this endeavour is to expand from the Prairies and produce an annual crop inventory of the entire agricultural extent of Canada.